lit/lit-element/docs/README.md

 This command stages the docs at `https://<VERSION>-dot-polymer-lit-element.appspot.com`.

+By specifying the version on the command line,  you can update an existing staged version.

 To make a staged version live, migrate traffic in the App Engine console or from the command line: